SHEscher/FaceSim3D/code/README.md

 #### `VGG-Face` activation maps

 Face images both in original and 3D-reconstructed form are fed into a pre-trained `VGG-Face` network.
-The resulting activation maps (of all layers) were used to compute the similarity matrices.
+The resulting activation maps (of all layers) were used to compute similarity matrices.

 #### Cognitive models